tencent-quantum-lab/3T/2_structure_generation/Convert_Gromacs_LAMMPS/InterMol/README.md

-InterMol: a conversion tool for molecular dynamics simulations This version of InterMol has been edited by Jonathan Mailoa (some bugs removed)
+InterMol: a conversion tool for molecular dynamics simulations
 ==============================================================

 [![Linux Build Status](https://travis-ci.org/shirtsgroup/InterMol.svg?branch=develop)](https://travis-ci.org/shirtsgroup/InterMol)
 [![Coverage Status](https://coveralls.io/repos/shirtsgroup/InterMol/badge.svg?branch=develop)](https://coveralls.io/r/shirtsgroup/InterMol)

 We are currently in beta testing phase.
 Desmond<=>Gromacs<=>Lammps conversions are carried out natively in InterMol.
 AMBER->X is carried out by converting AMBER to GROMACS, then to other programs using ParmEd.
 AMBER->CHARMM is carried out by ParmEd directly.
+This version of InterMol has been edited by Jonathan Mailoa (some bugs are fixed).

 ### [Installation instructions](doc/installation.rst)